Natural-gas condensate: Historical in vehicles

-It was sold commercially at gas stations and hardware stores in North America until the early 1950s.
-The white gas sold today is a similar product but is produced at refineries with the benzene removed.
+Drip gas was sold commercially at gas stations and hardware stores in North America until the early 1950s.
+The white gas sold today is a similar product but is produced at refineries with the carcinogen benzene removed.

 In 1975, the New Mexico State Police's drip gas detail – three men in pickup trucks – began patrolling oil and gas fields, catching thieves and recovering barrels of stolen gas.
 The detail stopped its work in 1987.

 The use of drip gas in cars and trucks is now illegal in many states.
 It is also harmful to modern engines due to its low octane rating, much higher combustion temperature than that of gasoline, and lack of additives.
 It has a distinctive smell when used as a fuel, which allowed police to sometimes catch people using drip gas illegally.